Sayyiku/FormatCode/README.md

 ## Installation and Running

-Here is a quick and easy guide for you to run OnlyFormats for development, or self hosting it for yourself.
+Here is a quick and easy guide for you to run FormatCode for development, or self hosting it for yourself.

 ### Clone the GitHub repo